Alma Thomas: Personal life

-Thomas was, according to all evidence, never married.
-She told the New York Times in 1977 that she had "never married a man but my art.
+Thomas told the New York Times in 1977 that she had "never married a man but my art.
 What man would have ever appreciated what I was up to?"
 She wrote, "Once upon a time it was said, don't die having a "Miss" on your tombstone.
 I feel very proud of having maintain[ed] my Miss.
 I say that Miss stand[s] for all the Jackasses I missed in life."
 She added, "A fine man is a delight, but for God sake don't get entangled with a Jackass."
 She had an active social life, with many artist friends.
-She reportedly "rarely missed" a museum or gallery opening in Washington.
+She "rarely missed" a museum or gallery opening in Washington.